10 Years of Blogging About Sex in 5150 Words

 If you’re thinking about buying advertising for me, it’ll go a lot more smoothly if you keep these things in mind.

-• If you want us to trust you, use an actual company email address.
+If you want us to trust you, use an actual company email address.
+Better yet, we should be able to verify you work for a brand or its marketing agency on the brand website.

-• Be courteous in your messages and reply on time.
-We know that things come up, but everyone should act like a professional.
-If we have to send multiple emails, we’re going to be annoyed.
+Be courteous in your messages and reply on time.
+We know things come up, but everyone should act professionally.
+If we have to send multiple emails, we will be annoyed.
 You would be, too.

-• Consider something other than “sex toys” as the anchor text.
-I understand the SEO value; at least, I did before Google released Penguin.
-Now, more than ever, you want relevant links like your store or website name.
+Consider something other than “sex toys” as the anchor text.
+I understand the SEO value, but now more than ever, you want relevant links like your store or website name.

 Payment

-• Pay in a timely manner, whether it’s a one-time payment or a recurring plan.
+Pay promptly, whether it’s a one-time payment or a recurring plan.
 We shouldn’t have to nag you like a child.

 Miscellaneous

-• Even if your “sex toys” link makes perfect sense on my blog, you might not get links or sales.
+Even if your “sex toys” link makes perfect sense on my blog, you might not get links or sales.
 This isn’t my fault.
-You’re not paying for a landing page, just a link.
+You’re not paying for guaranteed clicks, just a link.

-• On that note, just because a blogger offers a sidebar link, doesn’t mean he will do sponsored posts.
+On that note, just because a blogger offers a sidebar link, doesn’t mean she will do sponsored posts.
 I do, but I may be the exception and not the rule.

 3 Comments